Medical Education Track

 - Receiving top priority for taking the Master Clinician Educator Elective.

 We will then expect residents to apply these new skills in real teaching situations.

 Medical Education Track residents are required to do the following activities:

 - Precept 2 second year medical students in the Doctoring 2 course.
 You will meet with your students 4-6 times per year and observe them perform an H&P, review their written work, and give them feedback on their performance.

 - Deliver a lecture in either small group format to medical students or interns or large group format to residents where you will be observed and provided with direct feedback.

 - Teach at the bedside where you will be observed and provided with direct feedback.

 - Observe a master clinical educator and reflect on the teaching skills they utilize.

 Licensed residents may also choose to practice their skills by serving as teaching attendings for students in the UC Davis School of Medicine Student-Run Clinics.

+The Medical Education Track is offered to second and third year residents.
 Interested interns will sign up for the Track in the second half of their internship year.
-We will be getting our first cohort in this track in 2014.